sdat2/seager19/replicate.md

 # 4 - Trend in the thermocline
 # a - ORAS4 model
 # b - forced with ORAS4 winds
-# c - forced with atmosphere-ocean
+# c - coupled atmosphere-ocean
 # 5 - coupled models
 # a - CM-ECMWF world
 # b - CM-ECMWF C-RH - change the relative humidity to CMIP5